rugwirobaker/hermes/README.md

 Besides the port the other variables can be obtained by subscribing to https://www.fdibiz.com/ messaging API.

-## Try helmes
+## Try hermes
-To start Helmes on your laptop:
+To start Hermes on your laptop:

 1. git clone this repository